vistuleB/on/README.md

 ...
 ```

-[on](https://hexdocs.pm/on/) does not stray from this general pattern and is in this sense more minimalistic
+[On](https://hexdocs.pm/on/) does not stray from this general pattern and is in this sense more minimalistic than [given](https://hexdocs.pm/given/).

 Note that [on](https://hexdocs.pm/on/) expects values, not callbacks, for 0-ary variants.
 Use the `lazy_` version of the API call (e.g., `on.lazy_true_false` instead of `on.true_false`) if eager evaluation is problematic.
 (E.g., expensive or side-effectful.)